krshrimali/context-pilot.nvim/README.md

 # ContextPilot Plugin for NeoVim

-Find the server code here: https://github.com/krshrimali/context-pilot-rs
+Find the server code here: https://github.com/krshrimali/context-pilot-rs and make sure to download the binary ["context-pilot" from the releases page](https://github.com/krshrimali/context-pilot-rs/releases)

 Installation using Packer: